 Dart is a simple language to find out and shares many traits with other popular languages like Swift and Kotlin.
-If you’re already conversant in other languages, you’ll likely become productive with Dart during a matter of weeks.
+If you’re already conversant in other languages, you’ll likely become productive with Dart in a matter of weeks.

 Also read: Kotlin vs Java: The Ultimate Battle

 In Flutter, it is relatively easy to develop and maintain the app due to a single codebase.
 Easy setup and maintenance of Flutter result in improved performance of the application as compared to other app development platforms.
-This in turn helps lower the maintenance efforts.
+This in turn helps lower maintenance efforts.
 Hence, if the app owner or developer does not want to spend extra money on powerful machines then, the Flutter app is the best option for you.

 As we know by now, Flutter is developed by the tech giant – Google.
 This is the reason why Google consistently supports Flutter developers with frequent updates and issue fixes.
 Apart from Google’s assistance, there are ready-made SDKs for numerous Google products, such as Firebase.

-Google in its 2020 Q2 survey stated that “Flutter usage is growing fast among enterprise customers in particular”.
+Google, in its 2020 Q2 survey, stated that “Flutter usage is growing fast among enterprise customers in particular.”

 Large companies specifically appreciate the ability of Flutter to build highly branded experiences that support multiple platforms.
-Google built Flutter so that when developers start creating apps their primary question should not be “Which device am I targeting?” but “What am I going to build?”
+Google built Flutter so that when developers start creating apps, their primary question should not be “Which device am I targeting?” but “What am I going to build?”

 Start-ups are often limited by resources and burdened by budget constrictions.
 The single codebase allows developers to reuse the code.
 This can lower the need for manpower and capital to a large extent.
 This will further let enterprises consolidate teams into shipping a single experience.

-At the end of the day, compared to native apps which are required to be developed individually for every platform, start-ups need an app that can work on different platforms at one go.
+At the end of the day, compared to native apps, which are required to be developed individually for every platform, start-ups need an app that can work on different platforms at one go.
 This is where Flutter comes into the picture.

 Hybrid apps are being considered the next generation of applications because they provide platform independence and access to the inbuilt device features at the same time.